sanskrit/raw_etexts/mixed/mukta/asheShakulavallarI_gaNananAthabhaTTa_M00311.md

-+++
-"Catalog number" = "M00311"
-"Uniform title" = "aśeṣakulavallarī"
-Author = [ "gaṇananāthabhaṭṭa",]
-Subjects = [ "compendium", "tantric / āgamic literature", "śākta",]
+---
+Author:
+- gaṇananāthabhaṭṭa
+Catalog number: M00311
+Description: "Description by Mark S.G.
+Dyczkowski:\nThe Aśeṣakulavallarī is by Gaṇananāthabhaṭṭa\
+  \  a Brahmin of the Garga clan (gotra) who tells us at the beginning that his teacher\
+  \ was Mahādevabhaṭṭa. \nThe title Bhaṭṭa was given by the Kings of Kashmir to their\
+  \ ministers and remained  as a title for their male  family members and descendants.\
+  \ It is possible, \ntherefore that he was Kashmiri.
+The style and nature of the\
+  \ work indicates that it \nwas written well after the 11th century.
+He says he is\
+  \ writing a liturgical manual \n(paddhati) based on the Vāmakeśvaramata, the root\
+  \ Tantra of the \ngoddess Tripurāsundarī.
+The first chapter deals with the visualization\
+  \ and worship  of the teacher and lineage.
+The second concerns the preliminary purifying\
+  \ ablution.
+The third begins with the worship of the door to the place of worship.\
+  \ The text  breaks off soon after."
+Manuscript:
-Manuscript = [ "NGMCP  Manuscript No. : 5-4656 Reel No. : A 175/11",]
+- 'NGMCP  Manuscript No. : 5-4656 Reel No. : A 175/11'
-Description = "Description by Mark S.G.
-Dyczkowski:\nThe Aśeṣakulavallarī is by Gaṇananāthabhaṭṭa  a Brahmin of the Garga clan (gotra) who tells us at the beginning that his teacher was Mahādevabhaṭṭa. \nThe title Bhaṭṭa was given by the Kings of Kashmir to their ministers and remained  as a title for their male  family members and descendants.
-It is possible, \ntherefore that he was Kashmiri.
-The style and nature of the work indicates that it \nwas written well after the 11th century.
-He says he is writing a liturgical manual \n(paddhati) based on the Vāmakeśvaramata, the root Tantra of the \ngoddess Tripurāsundarī.
-The first chapter deals with the visualization and worship  of the teacher and lineage.
-The second concerns the preliminary purifying ablution.
-The third begins with the worship of the door to the place of worship.
-The text  breaks off soon after."
-"Publication country" = "India" title_iast = "aśeṣakulavallarī"
-author_iast = "gaṇananāthabhaṭṭa"
-title = "अशेषकुलवल्लरी"

-+++
+Publication country: India
+Subjects:
+- compendium
+- tantric / āgamic literature
+- śākta
+Uniform title: aśeṣakulavallarī
+author_iast: gaṇananāthabhaṭṭa
+title: अशेषकुलवल्लरी
+title_iast: aśeṣakulavallarī

+---